mwarnock/hl7-find/README.md

 To report issues use github issues.

 There is a `test.sh` file that sets the PYTHONPATH so that pytest runs successfully from the root of the project.

-# TODO

-* fix issue with update when setting structure deeper than segment level